|# of Students:||284,000*|

 Austrian scientists conduct research in a variety of fields such as quantum physics, biomedicine, nanotechnologies, communications, and environmentally friendly technologies.
 The Austrian mix of scientific thinking and entrepreneurial spirit are a great source of innovation.
 In 2005, EUR 3.6 billion were invested in research and development.
 Presently, research and development accounts for nearly three percent of the countrys economic output.

-To find and compare German language courses visit: www.languagelearningportal.com
+To find and compare English and German language courses visit: www.languagelearningportal.com

 Austria is situated in in Central Europe and is bordered by Switzerland, Liechtenstein, Germany, the Czech Republic, Slovakia, Hungary, Slovenia and Italy.
 It is a federal state comprised of nine provinces (Burgenland, Carinthia, Lower Austria, Upper Austria, Salzburg, Styria, Tyrol, Vorarlberg, Vienna), each with its own capital.
 The countrys capital, Vienna, has about 1.8 million inhabitants.